 Once a train station, the Union Station Hotel has since been converted into a neo-Romanesque hotel with 65-foot high stained glass ceilings and plenty of Old World charm for your nuptials.
 Most of the hauntings in the hotel can be credited to a train wreck in 1918 that killed 101 passengers and injured 171 others.
-Union Station was set up as triage center and temporary morgue — and the ghosts of the wreck linger here.
+Union Station was set up as a triage center and temporary morgue—and the ghosts of the wreck linger here.
 A ghostly woman has been reported jumping from room 707, where guests also report flickering lights and odd sensations.
-Another ghost has been seen walking the third floor balcony — and also jumping to her death.
-No bodied have been found on the ground.
+Another ghost has been seen walking the third floor balcony—and also jumping to her death.
+No bodies have been found on the ground.

 Hotel Galvez, Galveston, Texas

 You and your intended can enjoy both luxury accommodations and a beachside wedding at this historic resort which totes the title of the oldest hotel on Galveston island.
 But give any guest who books room 501 fair warning: People who have stayed the night report an overwhelming scent of gardenias followed by an eerie presence.
 Many think this is the ghost of a 25-year-old bride who was staying in room 501 waiting for her beloved, a mariner at sea.
 The young woman hanged herself in the west turret after mistakenly believing her fiancé had died at sea.
 Staff members have also reported the presence of a young girl bouncing a ball in the lower levels of the hotel, a man in the corner of the hotel's laundry room, candles blowing out on their own, and children's laughter in the empty salon ballroom.
 Because of its paranormal activity, the hotel has been included on Discovery Channel's Ghost Lab and the Travel Channel's Ghost Stories.